 An outstanding pitcher at FGCU, Bleier is still playing and was very effective for the Marlins in the 2020 playoffs.
-In fact, he has also worked for the Yankees and Bluejays as a lefty reliever.
-Richard persevered and broke in the Big Leagues at age 28.
+In fact, he has also worked for the Orioles, Yankees and Bluejays as a lefty reliever.
+Richard first appeared in the Big Leagues at age 28.

 Casey, a product of Mariner HS in Cape Coral, joined FGCU in 2006 and quickly became the ace pitcher and starting SS.
 Both his dad and grandfather are former MLB hurlers, making them the only family in history to have three generations of pitchers from the same family in the majors.
 Casey's career included stints with the Cubs and the KC Royals.